When should I put my poinsettia in the dark to rebloom for Christmas? Experts share timing tips

 To get poinsettias to rebloom successfully, the trick is to give them a consistent cycle of light and darkness.
 It is crucial to give them no more than 10 hours of light a day and to keep the cycle of light and darkness consistent for 8-10 weeks.

-Vladan Nikolic, House Plant Expert and founder of Mr Houseplant, says: ‘These colorful plants need at least 12 hours of complete darkness within every 24-hour cycle to form the flowers.
-Ideally, you should enclose them in a closet or cardboard box each evening from 5pm to 7am. ‘
+Vladan Nikolic, a houseplant expert and the founder of Mr Houseplant, says, ‘These colorful plants need at least 12 hours of complete darkness within every 24-hour cycle to form the flowers.
+Ideally, you should enclose them in a closet or cardboard box each evening from 5pm to 7am.’

-Once the bracts start to show color, then the poinsettia can be brought back into normal light conditions.
-There is no need for the periods of darkness to continue and it can remain on a windowsill all the time along with your other indoor plants.
+Once the bracts start to show color, the poinsettia can be brought back into normal light conditions.
+There is no need for the periods of darkness to continue and it can remain on a windowsill along with your other indoor plants.

 Vladan Nikolic